Summer is quickly approaching and now is the perfect time to start getting those summer clothing staples together.

 - Grab your KAM snaps tool and the plastic snaps.
 You can use any snap color of your choice.
 I just prefer neutral tones.

-- NOTES: most of the snap tools come with really great directions on how to use them.
+- Most of the snap tools come with really great directions on how to use them.
 I always take a piece of scrap fabric and do a test BEFORE I punch holes into my project to install snaps.
 Especially if it’s been a while since I last used it.

 - Decide what (2) corners opposite of each other you’d like your snaps to be on.
 I like to include the corner that I left open for turning.
 This will make sure it’s hidden since it will be snapped behind you.
 But it really doesn’t matter.